Guide To Santa Barbara, California: Spanish Revival, Home Inspiration, & Where To Visit

 Santa Barbara Style Aka Spanish Revival

-A cross between Turkish, Spanish and Moroccan design, this style continues to take my breath away and keep me inspired.
+A cross between Turkish, Spanish, and Moroccan design, this style continues to take my breath away and keep me inspired.
 I think I took more pictures of tile than anything else on this trip.
 (Okay, I probably took more pictures of flowers, but it was close).
 If you want a deep dive into this exquisite style of design I suggest the Magnolia Network show, Classic Homes.
-The very first episode is dedicated to Spanish Revival.
+The very first episode is dedicated to the Spanish Revival.

-The Spanish Revival aesthetic started in 1915 near San Diego but spread throughout California through the 1940’s.
+The Spanish Revival aesthetic started in 1915 near San Diego but spread throughout California through the 1940s.
 It was a way to connect with the Spanish colonial roots which span back to the 1600’s and to develop a style that would be known only to California.

-In Santa Barbara, this aesthetic took off after the 1925 earthquake, which measured a 6.8 magnitude, that leveled the city giving the people a chance to rebuild in a way that could make this town completely unique.
-Dedicated to the Spanish Revival style (now often called the Santa Barbara style) inspired by their historic Mission, Santa Barbara became the first city with an architectural review board in order to keep this Spanish standard.
+In Santa Barbara, this aesthetic took off after the 1925 earthquake, which measured a 6.8 magnitude, that leveled the city giving the people a chance to rebuild in a way that could make this town unique.
+Dedicated to the Spanish Revival style (now often called the Santa Barbara style) inspired by their historic Mission, Santa Barbara became the first city with an architectural review board to keep this Spanish standard.

 Casa Del Herrero

-The Casa Del Herrero (House of the Blacksmith) is a Time Machine back to the 1920’s and 30’s in Montecito, ÇA.My aunt has been a docent there for almost thirty years.
+The Casa Del Herrero (House of the Blacksmith) is a Time Machine back to the 1920s and 30s in Montecito, CA. My aunt has been a docent there for almost thirty years.
 Wrapped in the history, stories, and amazing facts of a time few of us think about.

-From handmade tiles to ceilings transported from churches in Italy, this home is made of magic and is the epitome of Spanish Revival style.
+From handmade tiles to ceilings transported from churches in Italy, this home is made of magic and is the epitome of the Spanish Revival style.
 Thought and attention to detail is applied to every inch of the grounds, including the garden used for moonlit strolls under the full moon.

 A home filled with love, artistry, and community (And a workshop that made me green with jealousy).
 This place is a reminder of just what a home can be.
 More than just walls keeping the weather out but a fanciful world that provides rest and creativity, inspiring others even when the owners are long gone.